-You are taking up your employment with the University of Vienna in a difficult year shaped by the COVID-19 pandemic.
+You are taking up your employment with the University of Vienna in difficult times shaped by the COVID-19 pandemic.
 The University of Vienna is committed to dealing with this crisis and to shaping research and teaching in accordance with the COVID-19 prevention measures in the best possible way.